-Sorry & Really Sorry, grew up with it, absolutely rinsed it, epitome of skateboarding.
+Sorry and Really Sorry, grew up with it, absolutely rinsed it, epitome of skateboarding.

 Do you have a favourite musician, or style of music?

-I love so many different varitions of music.
+I love so many different variations of music.
 It fluctuates so much for me.
-At the moment i’m right into my heavy heavy music.
+At the moment I’m right into my heavy heavy music.
 I’ve had an album called Eroded Corridors of Unbeing by Spectral Voice on repeat lately.
-Drummers the vocalist….
+Drummers the vocalist…

 What was your last creative project and who was it for?